lypvc/Contoso-Web-Api-IdentityServer-.NET-Client/readme.md

 The classes used come from **Microsofts** excellent EF Guide, can be found at this [spot](https://docs.microsoft.com/en-us/aspnet/core/data/ef-mvc/intro).

-The code concerning the Contoso University API originates from this nice repo, by [kkagill]( https://github.com/kkagill/ContosoUniversity-Backend).  **The repo has some very nice examples on how to...**
+The code concerning the Contoso University API originates from this repo, by [kkagill]( https://github.com/kkagill/ContosoUniversity-Backend).  **This repo has some very nice examples on how to...**

 1. make calls into the db
 2. use the Generic Repository Pattern